Fast-food restaurant: Consumer spending

-In the United States, consumers spent about $110 billion on fast food in 2000 (which increased from $6 billion in 1970).
-The National Restaurant Association forecasts that fast-food restaurants in the US will reach $142 billion in sales in 2006, a 5% increase over 2005.
+In the United States, consumers spent about $110 billion on fast food in 2000 (up from $6 billion in 1970).
+The National Restaurant Association forecast that fast-food restaurants in the US would reach $142 billion in sales in 2006, a 5% increase over 2005.
 In comparison, the full-service restaurant segment of the food industry is expected to generate $173 billion in sales.
 Fast food has been losing market share to so-called fast-casual restaurants, which offer more robust and expensive cuisines.

 Major international brands

 McDonald's, a fast-food supplier, opened its first franchised restaurant in the US in 1955 (1974 in the UK).
 It has become a phenomenally successful enterprise in terms of financial growth, brand-name recognition, and worldwide expansion.
 Ray Kroc, who bought the franchising license from the McDonald brothers, pioneered concepts which emphasized standardization.
 He introduced uniform products, identical in all respects at each outlet, to increase sales.
 Kroc also insisted on cutting food costs as much as possible, eventually using the McDonald's Corporation's size to force suppliers to conform to this ethos.

 Other prominent international fast-food companies include Burger King, the number two hamburger chain in the world, known for promoting its customized menu offerings (Have it Your Way).
 Another international fast-food chain is KFC, which sells chicken-related products and is the number 1 fast-food company in the People's Republic of China.